PLACES TO VISIT IN 7 DAYS IN POLAND

 Check out my 2-day Gdansk itinerary to find out more.

-As mentioned, I yet have to visit Krakow myself – I have heard a lot of great things about the city but on my recent trip to Poland I actually heard a couple of solo female travelers saying, they liked Warsaw better than Krakow as it is less touristy and has more attractions and places to visit.
+As mentioned, I have yet to visit Krakow myself.
+I have heard many great things about the city.
+Still, on my recent trip to Poland, I actually heard a couple of solo female travelers saying they liked Warsaw better than Krakow as it is less touristy and has more attractions and places to visit.

-Either way, Krakow, the second biggest city in Poland, is much close to Warsaw and Wroclaw than Gdansk is.
+Either way, Krakow, the second biggest city in Poland, is much closer to Warsaw and Wroclaw than Gdansk.
 If the ride all the way up to the north of Poland does bother you, then you might consider visiting Krakow instead of Gdansk.
 Personally, I absolutely loved Gdansk and am more than happy I did not miss out on it.

-So, up to your if you want to skip Gdansk and head to Krakow instead and spend 2 days there (my suggestion is to visit Gdansk!).
+So, it is up to you if you want to skip Gdansk and head to Krakow instead and spend 2 days there.
+I suggest visiting Gdansk.